creationix/tedit-2/README.md

 ## Filesystem Access

-In old Tedit, filesystem access was only possile in chrome packaged apps.
+In old Tedit, filesystem access was only possible in chrome packaged apps.
 Now it's part of the web platform as `window.showOpenFilePicker()`

 - https://wicg.github.io/file-system-access/